 Since it's easy to use and simple to scale, VPN software is a great option for individuals or small businesses.
 However, because it is a cloud-hosted software as a service, a VPN app has recurring monthly fees (although pricing is quite competitive).
 And depending on the service you use, your VPN provider may keep detailed logs of your online activity.

-[To learn more about VPN software to determine which service might be right for you, read our in-depth analysis, The Best VPNs of 2021.]
+[To learn more about VPN software to determine which service might be right for you, read our in-depth analysis, The best VPNs for small businesses.]

 What is VPN hardware?